William Stokes (physician)

 Both Cheyne–Stokes breathing (the alternation of apnoea with tachypnoea) and Stokes–Adams syndrome are named after him.
 Stokes' sign is a severe throbbing in the abdomen, at the right of the umbilicus, in acute enteritis.
 Stokes law is that a muscle situated above an inflamed membrane is often affected with paralysis.

 In 1858 he was elected a foreign member of the Royal Swedish Academy of Sciences.
 In June 1861 he was elected a Fellow of the Royal Society as: "The Author of A work on the Diseases of the Lungs, and of a work on the Diseases of the Heart and Aorta – and of other contributions to Pathological Science.
 Eminent as a Physician".
 He was elected President of the Royal Irish Academy for 1874–76.
+In the year 1876, Stokes was also awarded the Pour le Mérite for his medical writings and publications.

 His son Sir William Stokes published a biography of William Stokes in 1898.
 Another son, Whitley Stokes, was a notable lawyer and Celtic scholar, his daughter Margaret Stokes an archaeologist and writer and his father Whitley (senior) also a noted physician.